 Ma’am: “Okay, well, this young person was wearing a black mask….”

 Det: “No, you can’t say that, either.
 Young is a subjective opinion and it’s ageism.
 You could be 95, but it’s sexual harassment to refer to anyone as ‘young’.
 As for the ‘mask’, that coulda been self-expression or religious preferences.
 I won’t imply they were appropriating anything from another culture, in case they ever get caught, which is iffy at best.
 I wouldn’t want to offend.
-There’s any number of reasons for the face obscuring item that are not clear to the naked, I mean, unaided eye.
+There are any number of reasons for the face obscuring item that are not clear to the naked, I mean, unaided eye.
 Pardon my slip.”

 Ma’am: “It’s okay, Detective.
 I don’t normally clothe my eyes.
 Person A walked in….”